GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 ### Introduction

-Intel SGX is a technology that was developed to meet the needs of the Trusted Computing industry for enterprise server environments (and some consumer-grade hardware), in a similar fashion to "ARM TrustZone" or "RISC-V PMP (Physical Memory Protection).
+Intel SGX is a technology that was developed to meet the needs of the Trusted Computing industry for enterprise server environments (and some consumer-grade hardware), in a similar fashion to "ARM TrustZone" or "RISC-V PMP (Physical Memory Protection)".
 It allows user-land (Ring 3) code to create private memory regions, called enclaves, that are isolated from other processes running at the same or higher privilege levels.
 The code running inside the enclave is effectively isolated from other applications, the operating system, kernel, hypervisor, etc.

 It was introduced in 2015 with the sixth-generation Intel Core processor family based on the Skylake microarchitecture.
 SGX support can be checked by executing the "CPUID" instruction with the "Structured Extended Feature Leaf" flag set, and checking if the second bit of the "EBX" register is set.
 To be able to use SGX, it must be enabled in the BIOS, and only certain BIOSes support SGX-enabled processors.